 remixd running in the background - another modal will open up and it will say:

 Cannot connect to the remixd daemon.
 Please make sure you have the remixd running in the background.

 Assuming you don’t get the 2nd modal, your connection to the remixd daemon is successful.
-The shared folder will be available in the file explorer.
+The shared folder will be visible in the File Explorer’s workspace under localhost.